 With some time to go before daylight, I looked for a seat on the boat’s upper deck which would guarantee a clear view of the sunrise – even if it meant having to brave the early morning cold.
 Despite the Bagan to Mandalay route being considerably less popular than the other way around, more and more people made their way onto the boat until nearly every seat was occupied.

-Finally, the boat's engines revved up and we officially began the journey.
-Less than an hour or so later, the other tired passengers and I gazed out at the beautiful sunrise in relative silence.
-Just as soon as we began, the main event was already over.
+Finally, the boat’s engines revved up and we officially began the journey.
+And then, just less than an hour later, the other tired passengers and I gazed out at the beautiful sunrise in relative silence.
+Just as soon as we began, it seemed, the main event was already over.
 Or was it?

-But something just didn't feel right about staring at a computer screen as we cruised past old pagodas, rural villages and lush greenery.
-I decided to use my Irrawaddy river cruise as a rare opportunity to take a break from electronic stimulation, focusing instead on taking in my new surroundings.
+But something just didn’t feel right.
+As we cruised past old pagodas, rural villages and lush greenery, I decided to use my Irrawaddy river cruise as a rare opportunity to take a break from electronic stimulation.

 At over 2,100 kilometers long, the Irrawaddy River is by far Myanmar’s most important body of water.
 It flows north to south from the mountainous area near the border with China, all the way down to Yangon, before finally spilling into the Andaman Sea.
 The river has been Myanmar’s most important waterway for thousands of years, and remains one of the country’s main methods of transporting goods to this day.

 The river is also home to diverse wildlife, including rare species of fish and birds.
 And of course, it’s also the body of water from which the beloved Irrawaddy dolphin derives its name.
 Though critically endangered, these smiling dolphins can still be occasionally spotted in the river, especially in the area north of Mandalay.